-The Code of Business Conduct and Ethics is available on the Corporation's website at https://dynacor.com/corporate-governance/, together with the charters of the Board and of each Board committee and other key policies.
+(i) disclose how a person or Corporation may obtain a copy of the code; The Code of Business Conduct and Ethics is available on the Corporation's website at https://dynacor.com/corporate-governance/, together with the charters of the Board and of each Board committee and other key policies.

-(ii) describe how the Board monitors compliance with its code, or if the Board does not monitor compliance, explain whether and how the Board satisfies itself regarding compliance with its code; and monitoring the controls and procedures within the Corporation to maintain the integrity and accuracy of its financial reporting, internal controls, disclosure controls, management information systems, and compliance with its Code of Business Conduct and Ethics.
+(ii) describe how the Board monitors compliance with its code, or if the Board does not monitor compliance, explain whether and how the Board satisfies itself regarding compliance with its code; and The Board has the responsibility of reviewing and monitoring the controls and procedures within the Corporation to maintain the integrity and accuracy of its financial reporting, internal controls, disclosure controls, management information systems, and compliance with its Code of Business Conduct and Ethics.